 Next I built Roy’s pedigree tree back to about 1800.
 Then I gave him a fake brother with the same parents and made this fake brother Janice’s dad in her tree (her DNA was already attached to her tree which had her mother’s family).

 By the next day, the ThruLines common ancestor hints on Ancestry had come in.
-As had Trevor’s share of his DNA with me.
+As had Trevor’s invitation to me to see his DNA results.
 Now I checked the numbers for Janice and Trevor on the newly found common ancestor relationships.
 It all fit.
 Plus there were good matches on Roy’s mother’s line and his paternal grandmother’s line.
 This is as proven as it gets without testing one of Roy’s children.
 [UPDATE 2020: Roy’s son tested and this is now proven]